-The Moreton Bay Discovery Centre will be located at Manly Harbour Village, offering insights into the wildlife and ecosystem of the beautiful Moreton Bay.
+The Moreton Bay Discovery Centre is located at Manly Harbour Village, offering insights into the wildlife and ecosystem of the beautiful Moreton Bay.

-The team at Moreton Bay Discovery Centre is currently working hard to raise funds to complete their fit out.
-Once open, they plan to offer visitors a state of the art, immersive environment that will educate visitors on the wonders of the bay and encourage them to experience it for themselves, first hand.
+Moreton Bay Discovery Centre offers visitors a state of the art, immersive environment that educates visitors on the wonders of the bay and encourages them to experience it for themselves, first hand.

-If you would like to make a donation towards its completion, or keep up to date with its progress, you can find out more here.
+If you would like to make a donation towards the Moreton Bay Discovery Centre, or keep up to date with its progress, you can find out more here.

 *This editorial was featured in our print issue 38; December 2019/January 2020